aptivator/fretology-engine/README.md

 This library was written as a primary dependency for freboard-learning applications.
 `fretology-engine` fulfills two objectives: (1) generation of custom arrangement of fretboard notes and (2) note selection from the built dataset.
-Datasets can consist of whole, flat/sharp, or both types of notes and be limited to specific strings and frets.
+Datasets can consist of natural, accidental, or both types of notes and be limited to specific strings and frets.
 The library uses standard guitar tuning (E-A-D-G-B-E) by default and can use any custom tuning.
 Notes by default are grouped by strings and can also be grouped by frets.
 Note picking from a dataset can be purely random or progress on a